Luming-L/Project/macs2.md

 Output the fragment length _d_: 254.
 > you have a better estimation on fragment length, you can simply skip this step.
 # Step 3: Extend ChIP sample to get ChIP coverage track
+Extend and pileup
 For ChIP-seq:
-Extend each read towards downstream direction with  EXTSIZE bps (default).
+- Extend each read towards downstream direction with  EXTSIZE bps (default).
-Generate a pileup track in BEDGRAPH format for ChIP sample.
+- Generate a pileup track in BEDGRAPH format for ChIP sample.
 For DNAse-Seq data
-or the cutting site, that is detected by short read sequencing, is in the _middle_ of the fragment you are interested in

-For ChIP-Seq data, we extend reads in 5' to 3' direction by the fragment length estimated, which is the default behavior of _pileup_ function.
+or the cutting site, that is detected by short read sequencing, is in the _middle_ of the fragment you are interested in use _-B_ option to extend the read in both direction For ChIP-Seq data, we extend reads in 5' to 3' direction by the fragment length estimated, which is the default behavior of _pileup_ function.
 ```bash
 macs2 pileup -f BED -i CTCF_ChIP_200K_filterdup.bed -o CTCF_ChIP_200K_filterdup.pileup.bdg --extsize 254